 Developing carrier-grade equipment for 5G is a huge commitment.
 It takes thousands of people working for years in software, hardware, with standards bodies, and in legal and regulatory.
 Scientists and engineers must deal with problems like signal strength mapping and RF testing environments.
 There’s the odd public health concern to be addressed too.
 Very few companies have pockets deep enough and shareholders patient enough to see through such a development.
 In contrast to present-day Silicon Valley, 5G network equipment vendors have lots of greybeards as-well-as the usual crop of young PhDs.
 You can’t MVP your way to an integrated 5G platform in a year.

-There was never a huge number of suppliers in this market.
+There were never a huge number of suppliers in this market.
 The barriers to entry, economics, risk, and practicalities of implementation saw to that.
 Consolidation took care of Nortel, Motorola, Lucent, Alcatel, and Siemens.
 The UK’s only might-have-been, Marconi Communications, didn’t survive the last big UK equipment bonanza.
 BT chose Huawei for the fixed-line 21CN contract.
 Marconi was initially Huawei’s joint venture partner in that deal and the favourite to win.
 In the end, Marconi won nothing and perished.
 Huawei went their own way with a separate bid which somehow came in at exactly the right price.

 Because of these challenges, there are only a handful of serious 5G network equipment vendors.
 Huawei, Ericsson and Nokia are each expected to take about 25% of the world market.
 The remaining 25% will be divided up between Samsung, Cisco, and a few smaller participants.
 This is a predictable effect of market forces, technical challenges, and capitalism.
 It’s why Huawei matters.

 Attributed to Otto Von Bismarck, 1933.
 Probably apocryphal.